-- 8.3.3 Prioritise, define and manage Council's portfolio of projects. - a) Review and implement the capital portfolio prioritisation model, ensuring alignment with and assessment against affordability and portfolio deliverability criteria. - b) Work in partnership with key stakeholders to develop, define and deliver the portfolio. - 8.3.4 Promote Redland City Council program and project delivery best practice. - a) Support program and project delivery through good governance mechanisms and processes. - b) Support and guide Council's project management community by mentoring, coaching, process improvement and internal consultancy. - c) Enable strategic decision making through portfolio monitoring and transparent and timely reporting. - 8.3.5 Improve alignment between individual and Council performance. - a) Continue to promote MyGoals conversations that align individual contribution (including values and behaviours) with Council objectives. - 8.3.6 Deliver the Procurement Transformation Program. - a) Create value from Council's procurement function with better planning and a category management approach. - b) Connect suppliers with buyers through the introduction of a supplier marketplace. - c) Cultivate relationships with current and future vendors, in particular local, Indigenous, social enterprises and start-ups to benefit our region. - 8.4 A continuous improvement focus underpins the organisation, creating a supportive environment for ideas and positive, well-managed change that enhances internal and external outcomes. - 8.4.1 Continue to build a diverse and inclusive culture that enables cooperation, innovation and change to enhance outcomes. - a) Create a Council inclusion story that stretches awareness and understanding of diversity that the leadership team will champion and embed across Council. - 8.4.2 Enhance the continual improvement culture supporting service delivery. - a) Embed the Business Transformation Program. - b) Strengthen benefits realisation reporting from innovation and improvement activities. - 8.5 Continue to provide opportunities for the community to actively and meaningfully participate in Council's decision making. - 8.5.1 Continue to conduct community engagement on a diverse range of issues. - a) Use a range of tools to inform the community about Council programs and initiatives and seek community views on a range of issues.
+- 8.3.4 Deliver the Procurement Transformation Program. - a) Implement strategic contracting procedures including a forward contracting plan and the Corporate Procurement Policy and Procurement Manual. - b) Implement procurement activities for systems, people capability, governance and leadership. - 8.3.5 Prioritise, define and manage Redland City Council's portfolio of projects. - a) Review and implement the capital portfolio prioritisation model, ensuring alignment with, and assessment against affordability and portfolio deliverability criteria. - b) Work in partnership with key stakeholders to define, develop and deliver the portfolio. - c) Continue to mature portfolio management and delivery through performance evaluation, lessons learned, and implementing improvements to portfolio planning, processes, tools and capabilities. - 8.4 A continuous improvement focus underpins the organisation, creating a supportive environment for ideas and positive, well-managed change that enhance internal and external outcomes. - 8.4.1 Continue to build a diverse and inclusive culture that enables cooperation, innovation and change to enhance outcomes. - Embed Redland City Council's diversity and inclusion training plan to create awareness and understanding of diversity within Council. - 8.4.2 Support and enable improvement and innovation. - a) Implement a benefits framework to facilitate the capture and re-investment of benefits from improvement and innovation initiatives across Redland City Council. - b) Support an internal smart cities approach through the provision of tools and capability development. - 8.5 Council uses meaningful tools to engage with the community on diverse issues so that the community is well informed and can contribute to decision making. - 8.5.1 Conduct community engagement on a diverse range of issues. - a) Use a range of tools to inform the Redlands Coast community about Redland City Council programs and initiatives, and seek community views on a range of issues.